carlosVH22/finalproject/README.md

 ### Proposed Strategies:

 1. **Optimize operating hours and promotions:**
-   Target low-traffic weekdays with special offers (“Weekday sushi discount”), and extend hours on weekends to capture more customers.
+   Target low-traffic weekdays with special offers (“Wednesday 2x1”), and extend hours on weekends to capture more customers.

 2. **Focus on popular genres and high-traffic areas:**
    Promote Japanese, Korean, and ramen restaurants in busy areas, similar to Tokyo’s districts like Shibuya and Shinjuku.

 3. **Leverage food delivery platforms:**
-   Partner with services like Uber Eats or Demae-can to reach more customers, offering discounts for new users or frequent orders.
+   Partner with services like Uber Eats (jeje) to reach more customers, offering discounts for new users or frequent orders.

 4. **Holiday and weather-based marketing:**
    Use the `holiday_flg` to plan major promotions on holidays.
 Incorporate weather data (if available) to activate campaigns on rainy or cold days.